atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Mrs.’ jefferson’s quitting, her apart riients directly“ “you do not leave the rootii, ini mediately, Ma
 «
-“you will' 'oblige ■ me to show you‘thb'door.” '''
+“you will' 'oblige ■ me to show you‘thb'door." '''
 /^’’r, nd As O ' :.
 V'
 'jefferson, enraged at Seeing herself treated with So much ingratitude, as she called it, gave.
 Mrs Selby a very Sarcastical look, and declaring, at the ■fanic time, that she was no match for